-Lay out and stay out!
-The beach may heat up, but you can have a chill time at the beach (or the shore) with the proper sun protection.
-Get a beach-friendly shade, large umbrella or tent to protect yourself from the beating sun.
-A portable fan can also give you some extra cooling beyond the nice sea breeze when you’re relaxing on the hot sand.
-Don’t forget the sunscreen, hat and sunglasses.
+Splashing in the water is a great way to stay cool and still have fun.
+The beach may heat up, but you can still make the most of the sunshine with the proper sun protection.
+Get a beach-friendly shade, large umbrella, or tent to protect yourself from the hot sun.
+A portable fan can also give you some extra cooling beyond the nice sea breeze when you’re relaxing on the warm sand.
+Don’t forget the sunscreen, hat, and sunglasses.

 Refresh yourself at a water park

 Splash over to your local water park.
 This might involve an outing to a large park with plenty of slides and pools, but it can also mean a visit to a local swim club or family-friendly pool.
 Some municipalities have neighborhood parks with water features like sprinklers and splash pads for younger children.